-Financial liabilities classified as other financial liabilities include accounts payable and accrued liabilities, loans payable, notes payable and convertible debentures.
+Financial liabilities classified as other financial liabilities include accounts payable and accrued liabilities, notes payable, mortgage loan and loans payable.

 Financial assets are derecognized when the rights to receive cash flows from the assets have expired or have been transferred and the Corporation has transferred substantially all risks and rewards of ownership.
 On derecognition of a financial asset, the difference between the carrying amount and the sum of the consideration received and any cumulative gain or loss recognized in other comprehensive income is recognized in profit or loss.